 You might be a bit knackered by yesterdays driving but bear with me a little longer, as the drive from Dambulla to Kandy can take 3+ hours depending on traffic.

-Exploring Kandy will include exploring the Temple of the Tooth – a Buddhist temple in the city of Kandy.
+There are lots of cool things to do in Kandy, but one of the main ones is exploring the Temple of the Tooth – a Buddhist temple in the city of Kandy.
 Also a UNESCO World Heritage Site, the Temple of the Tooth is located in the palace complex of the former Kingdom of Kandy, which holds the politically-significant relic of the tooth of Buddha.

 From the Temple of the Tooth, visit the Kandy Lake, which boasts clear and still waters amongst beautiful and relaxing scenery.
 Not far from Kandy Lake is the Kandy Market, popular for selling a wide variety of fresh fruits and vegetables.